lab596/civiform/Breaking-glass-on-database.md

 Breaking glass on the production or staging database is a way to save production or staging outages if something extreme happens that cannot be patched with software patches.
 Staging is the wild-west, so we can just `curl -X POST http://staging.seattle.civiform.com/dev/seed/clear` if we need to truncate all of the tables in staging.

+# Getting to the Database on an AWS Instance

 To break glass,

 1. Sign into the AWS management console and open up cloudshell